Science and Engineering Faculty with Graduating Seniors at Honors Senior Thesis Reception

 As the culminating achievement of the scholar’s undergraduate career, this thesis or project involves substantial independent research and study under the direction of a professor in the scholar’s major department.
 The Honors Thesis should demonstrate the student’s capacity for quality research and should give evidence of mastery of the material in a field.
 Topics should be framed in terms of a question to be asked, a problem to be explored, or a hypothesis to be tested.
 The thesis should show comprehensive awareness of what scholars or relevant experts are saying and have said about a subject.

 Topics for Honors Theses generally develop out of ongoing relationships with faculty mentors.
 Students normally begin preliminary exploration of the thesis topic in discussion with one or more potential faculty advisors during the spring of the junior year.
-Students in the humanities, in particular, are encouraged to take the Honors Thesis Boot Camp course during the spring of the junior year to facilitate this process.
+Students are encouraged to take the Honors Thesis Boot Camp course during the junior year to facilitate this process.
 Please note that if you intend to write a thesis in the laboratory sciences, you must develop a relationship with a faculty member in whose lab you intend to do your research, and normally begin working in the lab during the junior year, if not earlier.
 Also note that if you intend to write a thesis in the performing or visual arts that it is expected that the thesis will also contain a significant written component.

 All Honors Theses must be two-semester projects.